zhenhuaw-me/tflite2onnx/README.md

 ## Contributing

-* If you think something is wrong, [report bugs](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=bug&template=bug-report.md&title=).
+* If something seems wrong to you, [report bugs](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=bug&template=bug-report.md&title=).
 * If some operators are not supported yet, you may [request a new operator](https://github.com/jackwish/tflite2onnx/issues/new?assignees=&labels=operator%2C+help+wanted&template=request-operator.md&title=Operator+request%3A).
 * It would be great if you can help to enable new operators, please join us with [How to enable a new operator](docs/how-to-enable-new-operator.md).
-* Feel free to open discussions if you have any great idea to improve this tool.
+* Feel free to open any related discussions.

 ## License